 A lot of parents have told me that they have never heard of copywork, but it’s hardly our original idea.
-The practice just came naturally to our family, and it’s actually has been used for centuries!
+The practice just came naturally to our family, and it’s actually been used for centuries!

 According to Story of the World, people would copy works (eg, the Holy Bible) by hand before the printing press was invented.
-Even after printers and computers became available, many people enjoy copying favorite quotes, lyrics, and passages.
+Even after printers and computers became available, many people enjoyed copying favorite quotes, lyrics, and passages.

 5 Benefits of copywork for learning how to write Chinese, English, or any language